 “You and Mac kissed?”
 Matty teased, “Oh, this material is gold!
 Tobi, you’ll have to tell me more,”

-“I’m going to have to take a look at it,” I added and her eyes widened as she shook her head.
+“I’m going to have to take a look at it,” I added.
+Mac’s eyes widened as the girl shook her head.

 “I’ll sneak it out for you,” Tobi told me with a wink.
-Mac pretended to swipe his head and we all had a giggle.
+Mac pretended to swipe his head while we all had a giggle at Mac’s expense.
 I looked at my watch and realised we had better make a move; we still had plenty to do.

 “Are we going to be rescued?”
 Amanda asked.